NIRVANIX/clarisights/README.md

 clarisight_assign/ads_analysis/ads_processing.py
 Method - ads_data
 Method takes start_date, end_date, dimensions and metrics as input.
 Fetch the Data (Dimentsions + metrics cols) from DB with where date between start_date and end_date.
 Group by the result on dimensions with sum applied over metrics columns.
+Returns a json with output for each metric as key and value as dimensions and metric sum value.

 Test file -
 /clarisight_assign/ads_analysis/tests.py